-A life jacket for your dog is not just another accessory; it's an important part of an overall safety program during the summer and is recommended for any pet that spends time around bodies of water and, especially, on boats.
-After a scary experience with my own dog, Sophie, I've decided that a life jacket is a great idea for any dog, regardless of how well he or she can swim.
+A life jacket for your dog is not just another accessory—it's an important part of an overall safety program that's recommended for any pet that spends time around bodies of water, especially on boats.
+You might think that all dogs can swim, but this is a common misconception that's perpetuated by the swim stroke referred to as the "doggie paddle."

 Fear and anxiety in the water, as when a pet falls in unexpectedly, can hamper normal respiration as well as swimming ability.
 Waves, undertows, currents, and fast-moving rivers can overtake even the strongest swimmer.
 Wearing a life vest may mean the difference between life and death for a dog.

 Although canine life vests aren't required to meet any sort of certifications or standards, but there are certain features that will keep your dog comfortable and safe.